 Travel money belt

-They come and go when it comes to fashion but so far, not much has successfully replaced the money belt.
-It’s still the best way to keep pickpockets out of your valuables.
-They’re not the loveliest of items but I still can’t travel without one.
-Here are my top picks, including one that’s waterproof!
+They come and go when it comes to fashion but so far, they’re still among the best ways to keep pickpockets out of your valuables.
+Here are my top picks, including one that’s waterproof, along with some leg wallets, usually worn by men but also liked by some women.

 Infinity pocket scarf or pouch

-These days finding a travel scarf is easy – there are plenty, with lots of designs and in a range of prices.
-This is where safety and fashion meet.
-Some of them can easily hold up to two passports as well as some cards, and accessing your valuables is easier than with a money belt.
-Depending on the occasion, I might choose a money belt or a travel scarf, so have a look at my recommendations.
-(This is one of the most useful travel accessories I own!)
+If there’s one item that can replace the money belt, the infinity scarf it is.
+Some of them can easily hold up to two passports as well as cards, and accessing your valuables is easier than with a money belt.
+Read my recommendations. (this is one of the most useful travel accessories I own) or buy one right away here.

 Travel flashlights